par7133/MacSwap/README.md

 # MacSwap
 Swapping everything like burgers?
-Your p2p, drag-n-drop solution - GPL License
+Here your p2p, drag-n-drop solution - GPL License

 Hello and welcome to MacSwap!<br>